 Fr.
 Ranieri is interested in the relationship between the biblical tradition and political philosophy.
 Influenced by the thought of René Girard, he has been exploring the role of violence in philosophy and religion.
 In addition to Girard, Fr.
 Ranieri also has a special interest in the work of Bernard Lonergan.
 Fr.
 Ranieri is the author of Eric Voegelin and the Good Society (University of Missouri Press, 1995).
 He has published “Modernity and the Jewish Question: What Leo Strauss Learned from Nietzsche,” which can be found in Politics and Apocalypse (Michigan State University Press, 2007).
 His book, Disturbing Revelation: Leo Strauss, Eric Voegelin, and the Bible, has recently been published by University of Missouri Press, 2009.

-Associate Director of the University Honors Program
+Associate Director, University Honors Program

-Associate Professor of Religion
+Lecturer, Department of Religion

 Dr. Dermot Quinn

-Associate Director, Honors Program
+Associate Director, University Honors Program